MuggleNet’s WWoHP Disability Travel Guide

 Sure, this is Hogsmeade and/or Diagon Alley, but you’re really in Florida (or now California)!
 It can get very hot, so if you have heat intolerance, bring the necessary equipment to stay cool.
 Suggestions include a cool towel, mini fan, umbrella (which works for all weather, really), sunscreen, lightweight clothing, etc.

 If you have food intolerances or allergies, check the menus before you choose to eat somewhere.
-The good thing about butterbeer, at least, is that it’s dairy-free!
 The Universal Studios website also states, “While outside food and beverages are generally not permitted in our parks, guests with special dietary needs and/or medical conditions are permitted to bring small soft-sided coolers containing food and/or medical supplies.”

 As a person with a disability, I am basing this mostly on personal experience.
 The Universal Studios website can give you all the other information necessary, and contacting them is always helpful!

-6) Let the Muggles get you down 😉
+12. Don’t let the Muggles get you down.

 If anyone tries to be unnecessarily rude, speak up.
 In my own experience, the people at the parks have been wonderful and accommodating.
 Politeness does not go unnoticed, from either party!
 You’re there to live out your magical dreams!